Gary Whitta

-Gary Leslie Whitta (born 21 July 1972) is an English-American screenwriter, author, game designer, and video game journalist.
+Gary Leslie Whitta (born 21 July 1972) is a British screenwriter, author, game designer, and video game journalist.
 Whitta was the screenwriter of the film The Book of Eli (2010), co-wrote the film After Earth (2013) with M. Night Shyamalan, and also co-developed the story for Rogue One (2016).
 He was the editor-in-chief of both the UK and US editions of PC Gamer magazine and was a contributor to the gaming magazine ACE.

 Career

 Whitta began his career as a writer and games journalist for ACE magazine.
 When ACE closed down in 1992, he became deputy editor of The One for Amiga Games and was involved with founding the original PC Gamer magazine in the UK.
-He subsequently served as the editor of Total Football.
+He subsequently served as the editor of Total Football and also worked for C&VG.
 A few years later, he moved to the United States to become editor-in-chief of the newer, US version, of PC Gamer.